CLICK HERE TO ACCESS THE UIC POLICY MAP

 This includes intertribal, Afro-Indigenous, and diasporic relatives who carry ancestral memory and cultural responsibility, regardless of federal or state recognition.

-There are no voting privileges or formal governance roles associated with membership — participation is grounded in relationship, learning, and shared responsibility.
+There are no voting privileges or formal governance roles associated with membership — participation is grounded in relationship, learning, reciprocity, and shared responsibility.

 All prospective allies must complete an online interest form.